Mark Alan Smith: Jean Lingenfelter

 On May 27, 1970, 17-year-old Jean Ann Lingenfelter, an honors student at McHenry's local high school who had triple-dated with Mark Smith at the school prom, left her home so she could study at a friend's house, as she was only a week away from graduation.
 After two hours, she left the house so she could meet Smith, and was last seen entering his vehicle.
 After she did not return home, her parents reported her missing.
 The next day, her naked body was found by a young couple on a beach, lying motionless at the Lakeland Park subdivision.
 Her body showed signs of rape, severe beating and strangulation, as well as sexual assault of her vagina and rectum.

 Smith admitted that he raped and strangled Lingenfelter, later inserting a beer bottle in both her vagina and rectum after she had died.
-He then put the lifeless body in the trunk of his car, and dumped the body at McCollum Lake.
+He then put the lifeless body in the trunk of his car, and dumped the body at McCullom Lake.

 Suspected

 Aside from these murders, Smith himself confessed to killing between three and eight women in West Germany during his enlistment, which he later recanted to just two.
 German authorities never prosecuted him for these alleged killings, despite his confessions being credible.

 The prosecutors at his trial alleged that his victim count likely exceeds 20 in number, but because his crimes covered a two-year period over a large geographic area, they were largely ignored.
-Authorities have questioned him regarding murders in South Vietnam, South Korea, five other states and in Washington, D.C., as well as the still-unsolved Kenilworth 1966 murder of 21-year-old Valerie Percy, daughter of businessman and Republican politician Charles H. Percy.
+Authorities have questioned him regarding murders in South Vietnam, South Korea, five other states and in Washington, D.C., as well as the still-unsolved 1966 Kenilworth murder of 21-year-old Valerie Percy, daughter of businessman and Republican politician Charles H. Percy.